A Distinguished Career.

 The Washington Post"It is impossible to imagine Randall Scarlata singing a mechanical or thoughtless phrase.
 Scarlata searches out the Platonic essence of what he plans to sing and then uses every attribute at his disposal to create the most appropriate and fully dimensional realization possible."

-Mr. Scarlata has appeared on concert stages throughout Europe, North America, South America, Australia, and Asia.
-He has been a soloist with the Philadelphia and Minnesota Orchestras, and with the Pittsburgh, San Francisco, American, Sydney, Ulster, Tonkünstler, National, New World, and BBC Symphonies, as well as the early music groups Wiener Akademie, Grand Tour, and Musica Angelica, among others.
-Many of the world's great music festivals have sought him out, including the Ravinia, Marlboro, Edinburgh, Norfolk, Vienna, Music at Menlo, Salzburg, Norfolk, Aspen, and Spoleto (Italy) festivals.
+Randall Scarlata has appeared on concert stages throughout Europe, North America, South America, Australia, and Asia.
+He has been a soloist with the Philadelphia and Minnesota Orchestras, and with the Pittsburgh, San Francisco, American, Sydney, Ulster, Tonkünstler, National, New World, and BBC Symphonies, as well as the early music groups Wiener Akademie, Grand Tour, Tempesta di Mare, and Musica Angelica, among others.
+Many of the world's great music festivals have sought him out as a soloist, including the Ravinia, Marlboro, Edinburgh, Norfolk, Vienna, Music at Menlo, Gilmore, Salzburg, Norfolk, Aspen, and Spoleto (Italy) festivals.

 Mr. Scarlata is co-artistic director of the Alpenkammermusik Chamber Music Festival in Carinthia, Austria during the summer, and gives masterclasses throughout the United States and abroad.
 In 2019, he joined the faculty of the Tanglewood Music Center, and the faculty of the Peabody Conservatory of Johns Hopkins University.
 He has also served on the faculties of West Chester University and SUNY Stony Brook.